Children and Digital Technology

 If you have children, you’ve probably given them your smartphone or tablet to play with.
-Sometimes as a reward for their good behaviour and other times, it’s because you need a moment to relax.
+Sometimes as a reward for their good behavior and other times, it’s because you need a moment to relax.
 Even though this might seem like a good idea, you should bear in mind that children are prone to excessive use of electronic devices.
-The apps on these devices are created with addictive behaviour in mind.
+The apps on these devices are created with addictive behavior in mind.

 Children quickly absorb new content and change their habits, they get bored more easily.
 Recent studies have shown that almost 50% of school-age children use smartphones and tablets and that they spend about 3 hours per day using them.